pbinkley/microcopying_1940/index.markdown

 <p><span class="speaker" data-speaker="POWER">MR. POWER</span>: I am not sure that I can give you what
 you want.
 I think my organization represents the only laboratory here at least that is self-supporting; not self-supporting perhaps, but that has built itself up and has equipped itself without outside aid.
-In doing so, we have necessarily had to <span style="page" id="page262">[p.262]</span> sacrifice somewhat in appearance and make some equipment ourselves.
+In doing so, we have necessarily had to <span class="page" id="page262">[p.262]</span> sacrifice somewhat in appearance and make some equipment ourselves.
 However, I think in any question of copying in general you have got to establish it on the basis that it will support itself, and I see no reason to believe that an organization perhaps that is endowed can necessarily operate any less expensively than one that maintains itself.
 In the end the costs